natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/S17BS.md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
 '''Pros:'''

+* Relatively durable against light machine guns
-* Can land/float on water, unlike its [[B17 (Family)|brothers]]
+* Can land and float on water
-* Great for bombing anti-aircraft vehicles and light pillboxes
-* The 9 x 50 kg sb m/42 bombs perform well in Ground RB
+* 9 x 50 kg sb m/42 bombs for bombing ground targets
+* Bombsight can increase bombing accuracy

 '''Cons:'''

 * Slow and large target profile
 * Poor manoeuvrability
-* Small bomb load
+* Can only carry small bombs
-* Has weak defensive armament
+* Very light defensive armament with limited firing angles
 * Floats create more drag, making the B-17BS slower than the [[B17B]] and the [[B17A]]

 == History ==